dmora127/tutorial-ONT-Basecalling/README.md

 * Have basic command-line experience (e.g., navigating directories, using bash, editing text files)
 * Have a working OSPool account and can log into an Access Point (e.g., ap40.uw.osg-htc.org)
 * Are familiar with HTCondor job submission, including writing simple `.sub` files and tracking job status with `condor_q`
-* Understand the general workflow of long-read sequencing analysis: basecalling → mapping → variant calling
+* Understand the general workflow of long-read sequencing analysis
-* Have access to a machine with a GPU-enabled execution environment (provided automatically via the OSPool)
 * Have sufficient disk quota and file permissions in your OSPool home and OSDF directories

 > [!TIP]